Y-digital-Asia/Y-digital-Asia-website/content/company/careers.en.md

     * Semantic Web technologies (e.g., RDF, SPARQL)
   what_we_offer_heading: 'What we offer:'
   what_we_offer: |-
-    * The Y.clubhouse: our brand new office in Zeist, near Station Driebergen-Zeist
     * Weekly peer-programming and brown-bag meetings to promote knowledge exchange, including the Y.academy with support & learning materials to aid you.
     * A cutting-edge technology stack
     * A friendly, open, non-hierarchical, and collaborative working environment